 The last thing I want to do if there's a party happening and a major game on the television is man the deep-fryer back in the kitchen.
 But you can't have a game-day party without buffalo chicken wings on the buffet table — inconceivable.
 The solution, obviously, is to turn to the next best thing: the oven.

-Doused in a double dose of hot sauce — first to marinate and then to coat — these oven-baked wings are arguably just as crispy, just as sticky, and just as addictive as their deep-fried brethren.
-Here's how to make a batch for yourself; you only need four ingredients!
+Doused in a double dose of hot sauce — first to marinate and then to coat — these oven-baked wings are arguably just as crispy, just as sticky, and just as irresistible as their deep-fried brethren.
+Here's how to make a batch for yourself; you only need four ingredients.
 (Not including the blue cheese and celery!)

 How To Make Buffalo Wings: Watch the Video

 Real-deal buffalo wings get deep-fried, then tossed in a mixture of butter and hot sauce.
 Crispy fried skin and tender chicken plus sticky sauce is pretty much a done deal, as every bar menu can attest.

 And yes, deep-frying these little wings certainly gives them the crispiest, most succulent coat, but I'd argue that there's something even better about roasting them in the oven.
 The hot sauce marinade bakes right into the meat, infusing it completely, and I like how the wings pick up some smoky charred bits here and there.

 Plus these oven-roasted wings still get tossed in sticky sauce, so they still look the part with none the wiser.
 Plus you can make huge batches for hungry crowds without having to stand at constant attendance.
 Plus these wings are arguably a healthier (or at least a less un-healthy) party food.
 That's a lot of pluses.